Children’s Growth Plates:

 Growth plates are one of the ways through which bones grow.
 They are usually found in each of the long bones and they increase the length and width of the bone.

 As a child grows, the growth plate becomes hard and turns into a solid bone.
 A growth plate becomes closed after it has completely hardened into solid bone.
 The bones will not continue to grow after closure.
-That’s why it is so important to have your child’s fracture evaluated by a pediatric orthopedic.
+That’s why parents should have their child’s fracture evaluated by a pediatric orthopedic doctor.

 How Growth Plates Are Damaged